-We performed, for the first time, global 3D MHD simulations of accretion onto stars with predominantly octupolar magnetic fields, and for a combination of dipole and octupole fields.
-The calculation become possible due to enhancement of the grid resolution near the star.
+We performed global 3D MHD simulations of accretion onto stars with predominantly octupolar magnetic fields, and for a combination of dipole and octupole fields.
+The calculation became possible due to the enhancement of the grid resolution near the star.
 Simulations have shown that:

 \begin{enumerate}

 \item

 If the disc interacts predominantly with the octupolar field, then matter flows into two octupolar rings on the surface of the star.
 In the case of an inclined octupole field, the hot spots are inclined and have a brightness amplification on one side of the ring.